High order universal portfolios: Theoretical questions

 Although this is an interesting property this means that UP cannot, by design, exploit time correlations or the time ordering of the factors.
 Some attempts to settle this problem came from the inclusion of side information, see \cite{cover1996universal}.
 We take here a different view and show that higher order UP break the permutation symmetry and thus can possibly exploit the time coherence of the price relatives.

 \begin{proposition} There exist at least one market $\Mcal$, one order $\ell >1$ and one permutation $\sigma$ of $\Tcal$ such that~:

-\end{proposition} \begin{remark}Of course, the permutation invariance may still occur for some particular values of factors; by continuity, it is even natural to expect that varying the factors one may occasionally match the values of $UP^\ell(\Mcal)_T$ and $UP^\ell(\Mcal_\sigma)_T$.
-This explains the form of the proposition \eqref{prop:no_time_invariance}.
-In fact more general assertions can be proven but at the price of additional technicalities and we do not think it is useful here to enter such details. \end{remark}
+\end{proposition} \begin{remark}Of course, the permutation invariance may still occur for some particular values of factors, see discussion in Remark~\ref{rem:continuity}; it is even natural to expect that varying the factors $f^k_t$ one may occasionally match the values of $UP^\ell(\Mcal)_T$ and $UP^\ell(\Mcal_\sigma)_T$.
+This explains the form of the Proposition~\ref{prop:no_time_invariance}. \end{remark}

 \begin{proof} We will simply present a counter-example for the case $\ell=2$ and the market in table~\ref{table:prop_time}; first two columns are given, the third is derived from them using previous formulas for $c_1$ and $c_2$.
 To compute $c_3$ we use that the value of $UP^1$ at time $t=3$ is given by ($x$ is uniform in $[0,1]$)~: